Moser–de Bruijn sequence

 In number theory, the Moser–de Bruijn sequence is an integer sequence named after Leo Moser and Nicolaas Govert de Bruijn, consisting of the sums of distinct powers of 4.
-Equivalently, they are the numbers whose binary representations are nonzero only in even positions.
+Equivalently, they are the numbers whose binary representations are nonzero only in even positions, or whose base-4 representations consist of the digits 0 and 1.

 The Moser–de Bruijn numbers in this sequence grow in proportion to the square numbers.
 They are the squares for a modified form of arithmetic without carrying.
 The difference of two Moser–de Bruijn numbers, multiplied by two, is never square.
 Every natural number can be formed in a unique way as the sum of a Moser–de Bruijn number and twice a Moser–de Bruijn number.
 This representation as a sum defines a one-to-one correspondence between integers and pairs of integers, listed in order of their positions on a Z-order curve.

 The Moser–de Bruijn sequence can be used to construct pairs of transcendental numbers that are multiplicative inverses of each other and both have simple decimal representations.
 A simple recurrence relation allows values of the Moser–de Bruijn sequence to be calculated from earlier values, and can be used to prove that the Moser–de Bruijn sequence is a 2-regular sequence.